MVP-LAM: Learning Action-Centric Latent Action via Cross-Viewpoint Reconstruction: Method

 Building on this motivation, we introduce MVP-LAM, which leverages time-synchronized multi-view videos and cross-viewpoint reconstruction to learn action-centric latent actions.
-Although single-view capture is more convenient to collect than multi-view, it remains practical at scale for human videos \cite{tcn}, and various multi-view human datasets are readily available \cite{h2o, havid, assembly101, egoexo4d}.
+Although single-view capture is easier to collect, multi-view capture remains practical at scale for human videos \cite{tcn}, with various multi-view human datasets readily available \cite{h2o, havid, assembly101, egoexo4d}.
 For clarity, we describe the two-view case but note that the objective extends to more views.

 Given time-synchronized image pairs $\{(I_t^{v_1}, I_t^{v_2})\}_{t=1}^{T}$, we first extract visual features $o_t^{v} = f(I_t^{v})$ using DINOv2, producing object-centric observation features.
 For each viewpoint $v \in \{v_1, v_2\}$, the encoder $E_\theta$ predicts a latent action from consecutive observations: